 Every new phase in life will come to an end, and if you have made it to the end of your doctoral studies adventure, we at AVETH wish you all the best in your future endeavors.
 There are a few things to keep in mind when leaving ETH (or even Switzerland).
 You will be asked to return your office keys and transfer all your data, including all lab notebooks.
 For the period after the end of your contract, you should make arrangements for your accident insurance.
-In general, for questions concerning insurance, data transfer or any other necessary arrangements, you can consult your group secretary or HR department manager.
+In general, for questions concerning insurance, data transfer or any other necessary arrangements, you can consult your group administrator or HR department manager.

 8.1.
 Insurance Matters